 She will also push on your belly every 15 minutes or so to check to make sure your bleeding is OK and that your uterus is clamping back down.
 BTW, I recommend these for the first few days home.

 Think of your uterus as having a giant placenta-sized scab on it.
 No one loves us pushing on their belly, but it’s important we do it firmly following delivery.
-Your uterus is apply direct-pressure to the scab to help you not bleed.
+Your uterus is applying direct-pressure to the scab to help you not bleed.

 Once you leave the L&D nurse, the nurses won’t push as hard on your belly (as those first couple of hours are the ones that you are most likely to have bleeding issues).

 You’ll also have frequent blood pressure checks to also alert us to any issues (they are checking for any blood loss, as well as the possibility of PIH after delivery).